Cruise industry: No smooth sailing post-COVID | DW | 21.02.2022

 Cruise lines "should use this [pandemic-induced] lull to deal with sustainability and ecological issues, and take seriously criticism directed at the phenomenon of mass tourism," says Sven Gross, professor at Germany's Harz University of Applied Sciences.
 More and more Germans attach great importance to these issues in everyday life and when planning vacations, he told DW.

 "Environmental protection and sustainability are not on the minds of [ordinary] cruise ship passengers," says Bernhard Jans.
-These issues are typically important to those who are not interested in such cruises in the first place, says Jans.
+These issues are typically important to those who are not interested in such cruises in the first place, he explains.
 Still, he reasons that cruise lines will benefit economically if vacationers are made to feel they can enjoy cruises "without having a guilty conscience."